 We are sponsors of the Spanish Ethical Forum, in which all of our Spanish suppliers participate.

-We have expanded our team with a dedicated Ethical Manager to further embed our organisational commitment to human rights.
+We have expanded our team with a dedicated Ethical Manager and have established a Human Resources Department to further embed our organisational commitment to human rights.

-We are a Bright Future Business Partner in offering placements to victims of modern slavery.
+We are a Bright Future Business Partner, offering employment to victims of modern slavery.

 Our policies on slavery and human trafficking